Hersheypark Celebrates National Pennsylvania Day with Oceans of Fun Sea Lion

 Meet Cruz, One of Six Animals That Teach Guests About Marine Life and Conservation

-Cruz is one of six animals that reside at the 50-year-old Aquatheatre inside Hersheypark.
-He joins another California seal lion named Ripley, three Atlantic harbor seals named Cocoa (the first seal born at Hersheypark), Cobh and Harper, and a rescued gray seal pup named Bowie, who was most recently introduced to the group in January 2022.
+Cruz is one of five animals that reside at the more than 50-year-old Aquatheatre inside Hersheypark.
+He joins another California sea lion named Ripley and three Atlantic harbor seals named Cocoa (the first seal born at Hersheypark), Cobh and Harper.

 Follow @Hersheypark and @OceanConnectionsOfficial on Facebook and Instagram for updates on Cruz and details about public appearances.

 On Memorial Day 2021, Cruz was born at the New York Aquarium in Brooklyn, New York, to his mother, Ariana.
 He achieved all the major sea lion pup milestones by her side, including nursing, learning to swim, and beginning to eat fish.
-He currently weighs 115 pounds and growing and eats 10 pounds of fish daily.
+He currently weighs 115 pounds and is constantly growing, as he typically eats around 10 pounds of fish daily.
 Cruz was then ready to join his new family at Hersheypark.

-His new big brother, Ripley, welcomed him with lots of happy romping and play!
+Cruz was welcomed last year by his new big brother, Ripley, with lots of happy romping and play.
 It was fun to see Ripley by his side as he confidently explored his new home.
-Cruz is an incredibly playful, curious, and energetic youngster and is already so loved by the animal care team!
-His formal training has just begun.
-While he continues to adjust and gain confidence, the team at Ocean Connections is taking everything at his pace so guests may not see him during events at the Aquatheatre just yet.
+Cruz is an incredibly playful, curious and energetic youngster and is so loved by the animal care team!
+With his formal training beginning upon his arrival at Hersheypark, Cruz continues to adjust and gain confidence, and the team at Ocean Connections is taking everything at his pace.
+He can now be seen performing at the Ocean Connections show, so stop by and say hi to Cruz and his crew!

 Facts about Sea Lions